 The District uses both volunteers and a weather station to track how much precipitation falls in the watershed .
-If you are interested in helping measure rain and snow fall amounts, contact Jaime Rockney, email@example.com or 952-447-4166.
+If you are interested in helping measure rain and snow fall amounts, contact Jaime Rockney, firstname.lastname@example.org or 952-447-4166.
 There are many other options for people interested in volunteering with the District.
 Visit our Volunteer Opportunities page for more ideas.

 The weather station is located at Spring Lake Townhall by Fish Lake.
 To view the current or past weather data at this station, click here.
 The City of Prior Lake also has a weather station located at the City of Prior Lake Maintenance Building (near Kwik Trip) which can be found here.

 Manual Rain Gauge:

 To view past rain or snowfall data collected by volunteers or PLSLWD using a manual rain gauge, click on the link below.
 Choose station “Prior Lake City Hall 4646 Dakota St” to get the most recent data from the Prior Lake City Hall, as it is updated daily (except for Saturday and Sunday).

 - Monday’s entry may include rainfall and/or snowfall totals from the previous weekend.

 - You must select both a “start date” and an “end date” in order for data to display.